RyanPatty/DevOps/README.md

 ## Project Status: Production Ready

-This project has been successfully completed and is ready for production deployment.
-All core features have been implemented, thoroughly tested, and documented.

 ### Implementation Status
 - ✅ **CLI Application**: Fully functional with delta uploads and intelligent caching
 - ✅ **Infrastructure**: AWS S3 + CloudFront deployed via Terraform